Thursday, December 30, 2021

 *

-Here, we interject with an incident not mentioned in the National Geographic article.
+HERE, WE INTERJECT with an incident not mentioned in the National Geographic article.
 Once we accept that the Nez Perce were unfairly driven from their homes, who the good guys and bad guys were isn’t entirely clear.

 August 24: A party of nine tourists, from Radersburg, Montana is finishing up an exciting tour of Yellowstone Park.
 At 5 a.m. they are up and preparing breakfast when a group of Nez Perce warriors appears.
 They want to know if the group has seen any soldiers; and they demand food.